This page contains historical information about the impact of various forms of communication on life in Denton.

 During 2006 BT enabled the Homersfield exchange for landline broadband connection so the need for the wireless system disappeared.
 It was withdrawn in 2008.

-As with all broadband networks relying on copper wires, the BT service (and others from suppliers using the same system) cannot provide anything better than low-speed connections which are worst in the parts of the parish furthest from the exchange.
-It is feared that it will be some time before a high-speed service, based on a fibre-optic connection to the local cabinet, is available.
+As with all broadband networks relying on copper wires, the historic BT service (and others from suppliers using the same system) cannot provide anything better than low-speed connections which are worst in the parts of the parish furthest from the exchange.
+It was always feared that it would be some time before a high-speed service was available in Denton.

 The Parish Council agreed to sponsor this village website following the Millennium celebrations in 2000 but it took several years to achieve its full potential.
 Dentontalk, the web-based village communication system was introduced in 2009.